yogevshalmon/allsat-circuits/README.md

 1 -2 3
 ```

-And non-disjoint where the solution "1 -2 3" is overlapped:
+And non-disjoint solutions where the solution "1 -2 3" is represent by both partial assignments:

 ```
 2 3
 1 3
 ```

+HALL contain different algorithms where each one produces disjoint or non-disjoint solutions, please check the next section for more details.